All About Wisdom Teeth

 If you feel sensitivity, pain, or swelling near the back of your jaw, you may have a problem with your wisdom teeth.
 If so, see your dentist immediately!

-Recovery typically lasts a few days.
+After your wisdom tooth is removed recovery typically lasts a few days.
 The following tips will help speed your recovery.

 - Periodically bite gently on a gauze pad, and change pads as they become soaked with blood.
 Call us if you have bleeding 24 hours after your surgery.